 Melz brings together relevant topics with political theory and history into her grime music to disseminate academic knowledge to her peers in new and innovative ways.

 Melz has received a scholarship to undertake her PhD from October 2017.
 Her research will focus on ‘How a history of shared colonial oppression and knowledge suppression, affects Black British mental health’.
 In her own words, she is doing it ‘for the culture’.
 Melz hopes to continue in her work decolonizing academia and investing in the minds of the future. .

-I have been at @Tate Modern for the last 3 days as part of After Hours: Soul of A Nation (Art on the Age of Black Power exhibition).
+I painted at Tate Modern for 3 days as part of After Hours: Soul of A Nation (Art on the Age of Black Power exhibition).
 The evening was a private view for 15-25 year olds to see the exhibition, programmed exclusively by @TateCollectives London.
 Public participation came in the form of the audience expressing what ‘Black Power’ meant to them in the T-shirt area.